 Our program's curriculum is consistent with APA's Standards of Accreditation for Health Service Psychology.
 The faculty may need to revise specific requirements based on the current set of standards.
 As such, if your decision to apply for the program is based on specific course requirements, please be sure you have the latest program description before you accept any offer of admission.
+See also the CPY Coursework Checklist.

-The faculty reserve the right to make modifications to the program, curriculum, and exams to better address student, faculty, program, university, and community needs.
+The faculty reserves the right to make modifications to the program, curriculum, and examinations to better address student, faculty, program, university, and community needs.

 Our doctoral curriculum typically requires five to seven years of full-time graduate study, including the 12-month pre-doctoral internship.
 Each of these years involves course work pertaining to theory, research, and practice in Counseling Psychology.
 Students are expected to maintain full-time status while in the program, though exceptions may be made in consultation with the faculty.
 Full-time status involves being registered for at least 9 credit hours per semester in the course work years.
 This requirement applies only to the academic year (i.e., fall and spring) and not summer sessions.
-At a minimum, students are required to complete two years of course work in residence (typically the first two).
+The program requires a minimum of 3 full-time academic years.
+Additionally, students are required to complete at least two years of course work in residence (typically the first two).
 ASU's Graduate College requires that students maintain continuous enrollment.